Fisk-University/UnitedSearch/readme.md

 ## License

-This module is published under the [Side Public License (SSPL-1.0)](https://www.mongodb.com/legal/licensing/server-side-public-license).
+This module is published under the [Server Side Public License (SSPL-1.0)](https://www.mongodb.com/legal/licensing/server-side-public-license).

 ---

 Built with ❤️ by LaTaevia Berry for Fisk University and HBCUs nationwide